How happy are your customers

 Now, that we have talked about the gaps a purely NPS-based analysis leaves.
 Let’s together device a method that is better and more efficient.
 Net Promoter Score should not be disregarded, it is and probably will always be a very important metric.

-I suggest that you use NPS in combination with an NLP-based tool such as SmartReader.
+I suggest that you use NPS in combination with NLP-based tools such as SmartReader.

-Net Promoter Score or NPS should be used to take a quick snapshot of value-creator’s overall health.
-This information should be acted upon to take quick decisions when an open-ended review is not on hand.
+Net Promoter Score or NPS should be used to take a quick snapshot of a brand’s overall health.
+This information should be acted upon to

 On the other hand, I suggest that your Net Promoter Score or NPS survey should have a scope of an open-ended response and all these responses should be analyzed using tools like SmartReader.
 Such a diverse analysis will lead to detailed results that can lead you to targeted improvements and shape efficient re-targeting strategies.